bilke/Craft-Docs/source/plugins/components/blocktypes.rst

 If that does not exist, it will look for:

 ``plugins/cocktailrecipes/templates/ingredientlist/settings/index.html``

+Note that the ``templates`` folder segment is assumed as is not needed when calling render.

 If you need to do any processing on your settings’ post data before they’re saved to the database, you can do it with the ``prepSettings()`` method: